Optimising DuckDB performance on large EC2 instances

 Since DuckDB will often spill to disk this finding is relevant even for operations that do not explicitly write out large datasets to disk.

-Write performance is tested by converting .parquet files into a 4.9GiB mydb.duckdb database file on disk using a CREATE TABLE AS SELECT * statement.
+Write performance was tested by converting .parquet files into a 4.9GiB mydb.duckdb database file on disk using a CREATE TABLE AS SELECT * statement on a r8id.32xlarge with threads=64.

 On EBS, we can see the long ‘tail’ of low CPU activity whilst the machine is waiting on disk writes to complete.
 We can be more precise about this by running the benchmark with RECOVERY_MODE=no_wal_writes (see here), which splits the workload into a CTAS phase and a CHECKPOINT phase, in which the data is written.
 This is shown in the lower charts.